openjdk/panama-foreign/doc/panama_memaccess.md

 }
 ```

 The `MemorySegment::elements` method takes an element layout and returns a new stream.
 The stream is built on top of a spliterator instance (see `MemorySegment::spliterator`) which splits the segment into chunks which corresponds to the elements in the provided layout.
 Here, we want to sum elements in an array which contains a million of elements; now, doing a parallel sum where each computation processes *exactly* one element would be inefficient, so instead we use a *bulk* element layout.
-The bulk element layout is a sequence layout contains a group of 100 elements — which should make it more amenable to parallel processing.
+The bulk element layout is a sequence layout containing a group of 100 elements — which should make it more amenable to parallel processing.

 Since the segment operated upon by the spliterator is associated with a shared scope, the segment can be accessed from multiple threads concurrently; the spliterator API ensures that the access occurs in a disjoint fashion: a slice is created from the original segment, and given to a thread to perform some computation — thus ensuring that no two threads can ever operate concurrently on the same memory region.